hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+### XX April 2023

+The following changes were deployed into sandbox.

+#### individuals-charges-api

+Minor clarifications made to developer hub documentation:

+* Updated request data field `isAnnualAllowanceReduced` to be mandatory for Create and Amend Pension Charges endpoint
+* Updated description of `formatProviderName` error in Create and Amend Pension Charges endpoint
+* Updated description of `formatProviderAddress` error in Create and Amend Pension Charges endpoint

 ### 30 March 2023

 The following changes were deployed into sandbox.